-Today is the last Sunday of advent, Christmas is here already as the prophet Isaiah said that the maiden is with a child and will soon give birth to a son.
-He spoke this prophesy when king Ahaz and the whole kingdom of Judah were been terrorized, when they lived in fear of been conquered by their enemies.
-The prophet Isaiah encouraged the king not to lose heart, not to be afraid but to put his trust in God.
-The prophet encouraged king Ahaz to ask for a sign from God, but the king refused.
+Today is the last Sunday of Advent; Christmas is here already, as the prophet Isaiah prophesized in our first reading this morning; the maiden is with a child and will soon give birth to a son.
+This prophecy came when king Ahaz and the whole kingdom of Judah were terrorized when they lived in fear of been conquered.
+The prophet Isaiah encouraged the king never to lose heart but to put his trust in God.
+King Ahaz was encouraged to ask for a sign from God, but the king refused.
 So, the prophet says, The Lord himself, therefore, will give you a sign.
 It is this: the maiden is with child and will soon give birth to a son whom she will call Emmanuel, a name which means God-is-with-us.

 Christmas, therefore, is a celebration of hope.
 As the news about the maiden who was with child reassured king Ahaz and the kingdom of Judah of the Lord’s readiness to save them, so also Christmas should remind us and reassure us of God’s presence in our world no matter how evil the world has become.
 Some of us may be afraid of so many things; our health, our future, and some cannot even tell exactly what they are afraid of.
 But like the prophet told king Ahaz, let us also learn to put our trust in the Lord.